larahabashy/DSCI522_group_12/doc/Report.md

 |     0.3958155 | {‘C’: 158, ‘class\_weight’: ‘none’}        | LogisticRegression |
 |     0.3958155 | {‘C’: 596, ‘class\_weight’: ‘none’}        | LogisticRegression |

 Table 2.
-F1 score with optimized hyperpamaters for each model
+F1 score with optimized hyperparameters for each model

 With the best performing model, we tried to predict on our test data and the f1 score on the test set is 0.5.
 Based on the result above, we find